-Candidate sets are extracted from the supplied source Catalog after the catalog is loaded into MPT.
-Filters are applied to choose a subset of the target list based on a magnitude range, a type of source (extended vs point-like), or a redshift range, among other possibilities.
+Candidate sets (also called Candidate Lists) are extracted from the supplied source Catalog after it is loaded into MPT.
+Filters are applied to choose a subset of the source list based on a magnitude range, a type of source (extended vs point-like), or a redshift range, among other possibilities.
 Several candidate sets can be defined from the parent source Catalog.

 Observers should be aware that they need to have all sources of interest in a single parent catalog for a given observation or a set of observations.
 The candidate lists (Primary Candidate List and Filler Candidate List) are derived from this single catalog.
-APT will prevent the creation of an observation from plans that were made with different ingested catalogs in the MPT.
+MPT will prevent the creation of an observation from plans that were made with different ingested catalogs.

 By clicking on New Candidate Set (see Figure 4) a new window (Figure 5) is displayed.
 First insert a Candidate Set Name and begin source filtering by clicking on Add Filter.
-This button will present you with several options for filtering: Magnitude, Size, Redshift, Weight, Number Column, and Script.
-Define the appropriate restrictions for the candidate set, and click OK to close this window.
+This button will present a limited set of options for filtering: Magnitude, Size, Redshift, Weight, and Number Column.
+Define the appropriate filter limits for the candidate set, and click OK to close this window.
 Note that the ranges are always inclusive of the numbers entered.
 Finally, click Make Candidate Set.

 MPT's calculations are complex and involve multiple iterations.
 Large source lists can result in long runtimes.
 The computations have been parallelized to increase efficiency, but the runtime will depend on your computer.
 It is advisable to experiment with smaller candidate sets to see how long it takes and then add to them as needed.

-Having many planes in the Aladin stack can cause APT to run slowly, even after the popup is closed.
-To clear out all the layers, users should click Edit > Delete All.
+Having many planes in the Aladin stack may cause APT to run slowly, even after the popup is closed.
+To clear out all the layers, users should click Edit > Delete All in Aladin.